 It was also established that Calvi could not have hanged himself before 01.00 am, as the river level would have then passed his mouth and as previously stated there was no river water in the body at all.

-The inquest began at 10.00 am and the evidence was given over a period of nine hours and twenty minutes, with a total time for breaks of one hour, fifty-five minutes.
-The evidence finished being given at 7.20 pm and the summing up took from 7.50 pm until 8.20pm then the jury retired.
-By 9pm they could not reach a unanimous verdict and an instruction was given to try to reach a majority verdict instead and at 10pm a majority verdict of ‘death by suicide’ was reached.
+The inquest began at 10.00 am and the evidence was given over a period of nine hours and twenty minutes, with a total time for breaks of one hour, and fifty-five minutes.
+The evidence finished being given at 7.20 pm and the summing up took from 7.50 pm until 8.20 pm then the jury retired.
+By 9 pm they could not reach a unanimous verdict and an instruction was given to try to reach a majority verdict instead at 10 pm a majority verdict of ‘death by suicide was reached.

 On 29th March 1983 the then Lord Chief Justice Lord Lane, sitting with Mr Justice Taylor and Mr Justice McCowen quashed the verdict and in July 1983 a second coroner’s court recorded a verdict an “open verdict”.

-Now there have been quite some considerable pressures from Italian prosecutors for it to be believed that mafia gangsters, Flavio Carboni, Pippo Calo and Ernesto Diotallevi were responsible for the murder of Roberto Calvi.
+Now there has been quite some considerable pressure from Italian prosecutors for it to be believed that mafia gangsters, Flavio Carboni, Pippo Calo and Ernesto Diotallevi were responsible for the murder of Roberto Calvi.

 The basis for these allegations is based on statements made by a so-named collaborator with Italian Justice and convicted killer, Francesco Di Carlo.
 He has served sentences in at least two UK prisons, Brixton and Parkhurst, he was then transferred under the prisons repatriation scheme to Italy where he began to collaborate with Italian magistrates in order to secure his early release from custody.